oracle/weblogic-azure/aks/dbTemplate.md

   - Create your database server, and make sure the database is accessible from Azure.

-  - Ship your database driver to WebLogic cluster.
+  - Ship your database driver to the {{ site.data.var.wlsFullBrandName }} cluster.
 The only approach to upload a data source driver is using [marketplace offer](https://portal.azure.com/?feature.customPortal=false#create/oracle.20210620-wls-on-aks20210620-wls-on-aks).
 The offer enables you to bring your own data source driver.
 See [WebLogic Server Instance](#webLogic-server-instance)

   - Invoke the dbTemplate to update an existing data source connection or create another new data source connection.